 Photo: UNC student Nathan Ligo works with referred students to build character through karate (Katie Reilly)

-Instructor Nathan Ligo mentors Donald Harris (left) and Daniel Brandyl, two of five of his instructors for his Karate studio on Monday night.
-Harris is fighting in Japan next week.
+Instructor Nathan Ligo mentors Daniel Brandl and Donald Harris, two of five of his instructors for his Karate studio on Monday night.
+Donald Harris (left) is fighting in Japan next week.

-Jeff and June Gray celebrate at Southern Rail by listening to the Big Fat Gap band featuring Mandolin Orange on Sunday night.
+Jeff and June Gray celebrate Southern Year's 100 years by listening to the Big Fat Gap band featuring Mandolin Orange on Sunday night.

 Jesse Vineyard, a senior English major, poses as the character Russell from the movie “Up.”

 Brian Gourly, center, of Oxford, N.C., poses as Guns ‘n Roses guitarist Slash.
 “There has been a lot of horns and whistling and a lot of yelling,” Gourly said.

 Jillian Froelick, left, and Lauren Swords, right, pose as Luigi and Mario.
 “Other Marios and Luigis are very welcoming,” Froelick said.
 Swords and Froelick said they had seen over 20 other Mario and Luigis.